alexanderby/taucharts-posts/taucharts-1-release/taucharts-1-release.md

 });
 ```

-## Line with size improvements
+## Line chart improvements

-Line with **size** preserve it's width between points and now looks more consistent.
+Line charts that are encoded by **size** will now look more consistent by preserving the width between their points.

 ![Line with size](taucharts-v1_line-size.png)